lermana/nyc_dob_analysis/report.md

 The above chart shows us the average number of days that it took for OATH/ECB to hold a hearing (i.e. the delta, in days, between hearing and issue dates) from 2000 to 2019 (issue date year).
 The blue bars represent the average days-delta for each year and the black lines represent the standard deviation around those averages.
 A higher error bar indicates more volatility in the days-delta for that year.

 While the average days-delta fell to 97 in 2013, it has since climbed to to 127, an increase of around 30%.
 It's worth noting that the standard deviation has decreased noticeably over the same number of years.
-So, OATH/ECB is getting more consistent in its violation-hearing scheduling, but the typical time-to-schedule has increased a bit.
+So, OATH/ECB is getting more consistent in its violation-hearing scheduling, but the typical time-to-hearing has increased a bit.

 #### Figure 13